ranfysvalle02/Atlas-Azure-Multi-Region-PE/README.md

 ![alt text](https://application-4-gql-predemo-lsfrk.mongodbstitch.com/outage.png "Title")

 # What happens if we don't set up transitive peering?
-The application will not be able to connect to the primary shard!
+The application will not be able to connect to the primary!
 It needs to route traffic through VPC peering on the Azure side to the region with the primary node!
 ![alt text](https://application-4-gql-predemo-lsfrk.mongodbstitch.com/outage2.png "Title")

 # Now for the good stuff.
 Let's see some code in action!

 ` export MONGODB_ATLAS_PUBLIC_KEY=yourkeyhere `
 ` export MONGODB_ATLAS_PRIVATE_KEY=yourkeyhere `
 ` update locals.tf with your values `

 # Terraform
 - ` terraform init `